Adroiti/docs-for-code-review-tools/checkstyle-OneStatementPerLine.md

 ```

-An example of how to configure this Check:
+An example of how to configure this check:

 ```xml